josephmontes/VAA/README.md

 | 2022      | José Ramírez       | 0.374  | 0.213  | 0.428  | -0.215  |

 #### NOTES
-- There are 8 players here
+- There are 8 batters here
-  - 1 players is currently in a different stratosphere offensively than every other hitter: Yordan Alvarez
+  - 1 batter is currently in a different stratosphere than basically every other batter: Yordan Alvarez
     - I am comfortable excluding him because he is on this list due to his gaudy 0.525 b_wOBA rather than because he had a below average g_wOBA - resulting in a large d_wOBA discrepancy
   - Of the other 7 hitters, 6 of them are in the middle of regressions in regards to their wOBA against 4-Seam Fastballs in 2023 (wOBA value vs. 4-Seam Fastballs as of September 9, 2023 according to Baseball Savant)
     - Yuli Gurriel: 0.241